 SCO is a new crop insurance option that provides additional coverage for a portion of your underlying crop insurance policy deductible.
 The amount of SCO coverage depends on the liability, coverage level, and approved yield of your underlying policy.
-SCO is available in every Kansas county.
-This option is not available under CAT or for the ARPI plans of insurance.
+SCO may not be available in every county.
 For further information visit the SCO Fact Sheet at: www.rma.usda.gov/news/currentissuesfarmbill/2014NationalSupplementalCoverageOption.pdf.